Estate planning before Christmas: The “must-do” life admin task before the festive season arrives

-Just as you secure travel insurance when booking your flights – not because you anticipate the worst but as a precautionary measure – the same principle applies to estate planning.
-This isn’t merely paperwork; it’s preparing for the unforeseen to protect yourself, your assets, and your family.
+Considering your estate planning needs before you take a break over the festive period might not be on everybody’s holiday planning list, but just as you might take out travel insurance when booking your flights – not because you anticipate the worst but as a precautionary measure – the same principle applies to your estate planning and doing a Will.
+This isn’t merely paperwork; it’s preparing for the unexpected to protect yourself, your assets, and your family.

 Estate planning is a highly personal process and should reflect your unique family situation, assets, and your testamentary wishes.
 There are three vital documents that everyone should have as a minimum.